rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  The first is glycine.
 *  And here we're talking about doses of maybe 1.5 to two grams
 *  of glycine has quite a reliable robust literature.
-*  Now it's not randomized controlled trials
+*  Now, it's not randomized controlled trials
-*  of a level of a drug, because these are supplements.
+*  of a level of a drug because these are supplements.
-*  You don't get those studies.
+*  You don't get those studies,
-*  But it does seem to have quite a reliable benefit
+*  but it does seem to have quite a reliable benefit
 *  based on what I've seen in the literature.
 *  The final one I would say,
-*  which has very good data to support its action
+*  which has very good data to support its action,
 *  is something called phosphatidylserine.
 *  Phosphatidylserine.
 *  And again, I've got no association